pioneerskies/wahoo/README.md

 # About

-> :warning: Wahoo is now [Oh My Fish!](https://github.com/fish-shell/oh-my-fish) Please [upgrade](https://github.com/fish-shell/oh-my-fish#install)!
+> :warning: Please upgrade to [Fin](https://github.com/fishline/fin).
+So long, and thanks for all the fish!

-Wahoo was an all-purpose framework for the [fishshell][Fishshell].
-It looked after your configuration, themes and packages.
-It was lightining fast and easy to use.
+Wahoo is an all-purpose framework for the [fishshell][Fishshell].
+It looks after your configuration, themes and packages.
+It is lightning fast and easy to use.

-Thank you [everyone](https://github.com/bucaran/wahoo/graphs/contributors) who participated in this project :heart:
+Thanks to  [everyone](https://github.com/bucaran/wahoo/graphs/contributors) who participated in this project :heart:

 [@gretel](https://github.com/gretel) [@hauleth](https://github.com/hauleth) [@joefiorini](https://github.com/joefiorini) [@bpinto](https://github.com/bpinto) [@scorphus](https://github.com/scorphus) [@cap10morgan](https://github.com/cap10morgan) [@daveyarwood](https://github.com/daveyarwood)